crypto101/book/message-authentication-codes.rst

 As long as :math:`F` is a secure pseudorandom function, the :term:`nonce`'s encryption is totally unpredictable.
 In the eyes of an attacker, that means the XOR operation will randomly flip the bits of the :term:`one-time MAC` tag :math:`O(k_2, M)`.
-Because this masks the real value of the one-time MAC tag, the attacker can not perform the algebraic tricks we saw for :term:`one-time MAC`\s recovering the key when it is used more than once.
+Because this masks the real value of the :term:`one-time MAC` tag, the attacker can not perform the algebraic tricks we saw for :term:`one-time MAC`\s recovering the key when it is used more than once.

 Keep in mind that while :term:`Carter-Wegman MAC`\s take two distinct keys